At least five dead in 50 car pile-up on Missouri highway

 The casualties could rise as rescue crews work to assess the damage and injuries, with a mobile morgue set up near the Mississippi County crash site.

-Mississippi County EMS director Zach Bolden said conditions were foggy when emergency crew responded to the pile-up of between 40 to 50 vehicles, according to 23WIFR.
+Mississippi County EMS director Zach Bolden said conditions were foggy when emergency crews responded to the pile-up of between 40 to 50 vehicles, according to 23WIFR.

 Drone footage of the scene showed multiple large semi-trailers and small cars strewn across the highway in flames and smoke.